-Load Management test compliance for a registration will be measured in a similar manner as load management event compliance or Performance Assessment Interval compliance for a registration; however, for purposes of Load Management test compliance the Resource Compliance Position for a registration considers the Summer Average RPM/FRR Commitment as opposed to the RPM/FRR Commitment on the day of the event or Performance Assessment Interval and performance will be aggregated to the zone and not the CAA or Performance Assessment Area.
+Load Management test compliance for a registration will be measured based on Performance Assessment Interval compliance for a registration; however, for purposes of Load Management test compliance the Resource Compliance Position for a registration considers the Summer Average RPM/FRR Commitment as opposed to the RPM/FRR Commitment on the day of the event or Performance Assessment Interval and performance will be aggregated to the zone and not Performance Assessment Area.

 Resource Compliance Position for a registration for a test is determined as the Nominated Load Reduction Value reported in the DR Hub system minus the actual load reduction, where the Nominated Load Reduction Value is capped at the Summer Average RPM/FRR Commitment for such registration.
-Effective for 2017/2018 -2019/2020 Delivery Years, the Nominated Load Reduction Value determined based on annual capability is used to test Capacity Performance DR product-type registrations.
-Effective for 2020/2021 Delivery Year, the Nominated Load Reduction Value determined based on summer capability is used to test Capacity Performance DR product-type registrations.
+The Nominated Load Reduction Value determined based on summer capability is used to test Capacity Performance DR product-type registrations.